CMASCenter/pcluster-cmaq/docs/user_guide/input-data-install.md

 # Instructions for choosing filesystem or disk for fast I/O Performance and obtaining input data

+## AWS Parallel Cluster configured with the lustre file system provides advantages to pre-load data at cluster build time.

 Verify that the /fsx directory exists this is a lustre file system where the I/O is fastest

 `ls /fsx`

-If the lustre filesystem is not available install the input data on the /shared/data directory
+## Azure Cyclecloud bilt to allow the input data to be installed on the /shared/data directory

 'ls /shared/data'

+'df -h'

+Output:

+/dev/mapper/vg_cyclecloud_builtinshared-lv0 1000G   66G  935G   7% /shared

-## Install AWS CLI
+## Install AWS CLI to obtain data from AWS S3 Bucket

 see https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html